Composition for Pufferfish Privacy: Experiments

 \subsection{Results: Foursquare Check-in Dataset}

-Table~\ref{tab:pos-acc} (Acc@k) and Table~\ref{tab:hit-rate-ndcg} (Hit Rate@K, NDCG@K, $\ell_1$ Count Error) show the utility evaluation results for MQM and our new mechanism (\ourmech), as well as the utility of group DP.
+Table~\ref{tab:pos-acc} (Acc@k) and Table~\ref{tab:hit-rate-ndcg} (Hit Rate@K, NDCG@K, $\ell_1$ Count Error) show the utility evaluation results for MQM and our new mechanism (\ourmech).
+Both Table~\ref{tab:pos-acc} and Table~\ref{tab:hit-rate-ndcg} show that, across all privacy parameters and metrics we studied, \ourmech outperformed MQM both with and without prior uncertainty. \ourmech outperforms the Laplace-based MQM method because it uses the exponential mechanism of differential privacy, which is known to perform better for Top-$k$ queries~\cite{dwork2006calibrating}, while using our Theorem~\ref{the:markov-trick} to translate it into a composable Pufferfish mechanism.
+Also, incorporating 20\% uncertainty into the computation of the worst-case leakage $\ab$-influence curve only mildly affects utility in most cases.
+Except for $\epsPuffer=0.5$, the utility decrease is modest, suggesting that our framework can preserve useful accuracy even when the prior is only approximately specified.

-Both Table~\ref{tab:pos-acc} and Table~\ref{tab:hit-rate-ndcg} show that, across all privacy parameters and metrics we studied, \textbf{\ourmech outperformed all other baselines in terms of utility}. \ourmech outperforms the Laplace-based MQM method because it uses the exponential mechanism of differential privacy, which is known to perform better for Top-$k$ queries~\cite{dwork2006calibrating}, while using our Theorem~\ref{the:markov-trick} to translate it into a composable Pufferfish mechanism. \ourmech outperforms using the exponential mechanism but interpreting its privacy benefit with group DP (\textbf{Group DP-Exp} column), because using the $(a, b)$-influence curve provides a tighter translation between $\epsDP$ and $\epsPuffer$ compared to using group DP.
-The gap between \ourmech and MQM can be seen as the benefit of our framework, allowing the adoption of a different (better) DP mechanism, while the gap between \ourmech and Group DP-Exp represents the benefit of using the $(a, b)$-influence curve for translating between differential privacy and Pufferfish.
+It is worth stating explicitly that the utility improvement in our experiments comes from our framework enabling the use of alternative DP mechanisms that are better matched to the query (the exponential mechanism for Top-$K$ queries).